How To Test Your Water Quality at Home in 5 Steps

 1. Know Your Water Source

-The key difference people should identify is if their water comes from a public utility or a private well.
+The key difference in water sources people should identify is if their water comes from a public utility or a private well.
 Responsibilities for water safety vary depending on the source.

 The EPA and individual states oversee public water supplies that provide drinking water to 90% of Americans.
 The EPA estimates private wells supply drinking water to more than 23 million U.S. households.

-2. Figure Out the Best Method for Your Home
+2. Identify the Best Method for Your Home

 The number of water testing kits available on the market can feel overwhelming.
 The quantity and type of contaminants each test measures also varies.